ngeor/instarepo/README.md

     If missing, adds a GitHub action Maven build workflow maven.maven_badges
-    Fixes badges for Maven libraries missing_files.must_have_readme
+    Fixes badges for Maven libraries maven.url
+    Ensures Maven projects have the correct URL and SCM sections missing_files.must_have_readme
     Ensures that the repo has a readme file missing_files.must_have_editor_config